 In a diamond, the number of facets it is polished with has a direct relationship to its reflecting capacity.
 In the case of round cut diamonds, the most important factor when comparing diamonds with similar carat weights is spread and cut quality.

-In the example above, the diagram shows an example with three chevrons…
+The diagram above shows an example with three chevrons.

 Photographs courtesy of James Allen.
 Note: You can extract the facet patterning plot from GIA/AGS reports.

 2 Chevrons – 1.00 Carat H VS2 True Hearts Ideal

 Diamonds with 2 chevrons tend to exhibit a more contrasty patterning.

 3 Chevrons – 1.00 Carat I VS1 True Hearts Ideal